DAN MILLS Download Biography

 Biography

-Works by Mills have been curated into major group exhibitions including: Counter Cartographies: Living the Land, Anchorage Museum, Alaska (2021-22); Unsustainable: Planet in Crisis, Ewing Gallery of Art + Architecture, University of Tennessee (2020); Crooked Data: (Mis) Information in Contemporary Art, University of Richmond Museums (2017); Ideologue, Utah Museum of Contemporary Art, Salt Lake City (2016); Dissident Futures, Yerba Buena Center for the Arts, San Francisco (2013-14); Lines in the Earth: Maps, Power, and the Imagination, Sun Valley Center for the Arts (2007); Long March: Yan'an Project Retrospective, Long March Space, Factory 798, Beijing (2007); What War?, White Box, New York (2006); and Misleading Trails, which opened in Beijing then traveled to eight US institutions (2004-06).
+Work by Mills has been curated into notable group exhibitions including: Counter Cartographies: Living the Land, Anchorage Museum, Alaska (2021-22); Unsustainable: Planet in Crisis, Ewing Gallery of Art + Architecture, University of Tennessee (2020); Crooked Data: (Mis)Information in Contemporary Art, University of Richmond Museums (2017); Ideologue, Utah Museum of Contemporary Art, Salt Lake City (2016); Dissident Futures, Yerba Buena Center for the Arts, San Francisco (2013-14); Lines in the Earth: Maps, Power, and the Imagination, Sun Valley Center for the Arts (2007); Long March: Yan'an Project Retrospective, Long March Space, Factory 798, Beijing (2007); What War?, White Box, New York (2006); and Misleading Trails, which opened in Beijing then traveled to eight US colleges (2004-06).

 Mills is a frequent visiting artist, critic, curator, and speaker.
-His work is found in collections including: the British Library, London; Library of Congress, Washington, DC; John D. and Catherine T. MacArthur Foundation, Chicago; Osher Map Library, University of Southern Maine; University of Richmond Museums, and academic institutions throughout the U.S.
+His work is found in collections including: the British Library, London; Library of Congress, Washington, DC; John D. and Catherine T. MacArthur Foundation, Chicago; JP Morgan Chase Art Collection, New York; Osher Map Library, University of Southern Maine; University of Richmond Museums, and academic institutions throughout the U.S. He lives and works in Maine.